codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+What's blue and not very heavy?
+Light blue.

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+How long is an IPv6 address?
- 1. 512
+ 1. 32 bits
- 2. 1024
+ 2. 128 bytes
- 3. 1000
+ 3. 128 bits
- 4. 500
+ 4. 64 bits

 <details>
   <summary>Answer</summary>
-  1000
+  128 bits
 </details>

 ## Home Server Up-Time

-Its been **20 days** since this server shutdown
+Its been **21 days** since this server shutdown